turingschool/front-end-curriculum/lessons/how-the-web-works.md

 As front-end devs our jobs for the most part will be to interact with the requests that are flying through the web.
 As a developer in your job you will be dealing with servers, requests, routes, and really everything that makes up the web.
 If we have a stronger understanding of how the web really works then I think that when things break in production or unexpected behavior presents itself you can fix it.

 As front-end developers you will notice that a lot of your job is going to be about making sure things are performant.
-Things are fast (they happen within 30fps) if they aren't then people will most likely stop using your application.
+Things are fast (they happen within 30fps) then people will most likely stop using your application.
 Understanding how the web works will only help you in the long run.

 ## Client Server Model